Skip to main content

 High-income earners have a target on their backs, and you may be one of them.
-The IRS actually has a strategy in force to target and squeeze high-income earners.
+The IRS has a strategy in force to target and squeeze high-income earners.
 The surprise here is that they draw the demarcation line much lower than most people realize.
-You are probably in their crosshairs if you’re making north of $200K per year.
-The good news is there are several tax strategies for high-income earners which can significantly reduce your income tax burden.

 Want to get expert tax advice for retirement?
 Book a free consultation with a fiduciary advisor to see if any of these tax strategies apply to your situation.

-Think about your basic tax return, and you get some insights of where to look to reduce your taxes.
+Think about your basic tax return, and you get some insights of where to look to reduce your federal income taxes.
 The IRS approach is fairly simple in concept.
 The 1040 form instructs you to list your income, then subtract deductions, use the resulting “taxable income” line to determine your tax rate, and then sometimes allows you to apply some credits toward the tax.
 In practice, however, this simple concept can be very complex.

-Here’s a quick reference guide for the 2023 breakdown of federal tax rates:
+Here’s a quick reference guide for the 2024 breakdown of federal tax rates:

 To these rates, you may also have to add capital gains taxes as shown below:

-And then, depending on where you live, you may have to add state income and capital gains taxes.
+And then, depending on where you live, you may have to add state income tax rates and capital gains taxes.
 To illustrate just how bad this gets, we’ll use a high-tax state like California.
 At the upper ends of the income ranges above, your combined tax rate could be higher than 55%, including the extra Medicare investment tax.

-Reducing your tax burden is rarely a case of applying just one tax strategy.
-The reality is that utilizing tax strategies for high-income earners requires some combination of tools and strategies.
+Understanding how to reduce your taxable income as a high earner is rarely a case of applying just one tax strategy.
+The reality is that utilizing high income tax planning requires some combination of tools and strategies.
 Some of these techniques can trigger an immediate tax.
 Others can reduce taxable income and will reduce your lifetime tax bill.
-To determine what strategy is right for you, contact a fiduciary advisor to walk through your unique situation.
-Keep reading for an in-depth list of several key tax saving strategies for high-income earners that can effectively lower your taxes.

 Maximize Contributions to Deductible Tax-Deferred Accounts

 These include IRAs, 401(K)s, SEPs, and other similar “qualified” retirement accounts.
 While the laws governing the maximum contributions are inconsistent, to say the least, the common principle is that you may deduct from your taxable income the amount of your contribution and then grow the assets tax-free until you withdraw them.
-The deductible amount ranges from a low of $6,500 per person to an approximate high end of $30,000.
-If you own your own company, you can also contribute an additional amount – roughly $43,500 per person.

 Use Roth Conversions Wisely and Regularly